Sunday, January 12, 2025

 -------------------------------------------------------------------------------

-Robert plucked a twenty from a wallet stuffed with them and handed it to the parking attendant.
-"There's probably less than 30 minutes left in the show, man," warned the attendant wearing a puffy blue coat and a reflective vest.
-He raised his wand and waved them to the general parking area on the left.
+"There's probably less than 30 minutes left in the show, man," the attendant warned as he raised his wand and waved them to the general parking area on the left.
 "Just letting you know."

-"That's alright," said Alicia, pointing right.
+"That's alright," said Alicia, pointing to the right with her thumb.
 "We're headed that way," The attendant opened his mouth to protest when the bruised wrestler leaned forward in her seat.
 "Look at my face.
 I'm talent."
-With a face about 90% frozen in shock, the attendant nodded as Robert hung a right towards the talent and staff parking lot and entrance.

-Friendship-ruining silence hung in the fully loaded interior of the luxury vehicle as they pulled into a parking space near the talent entrance.
 "My parents," said Robert, looking for the words, "You could say they take care of me."

-"That is none of my business," apologized Alicia.
+"I'm sorry.
+That is none of my business," apologized Alicia.
 "I shouldn't have opened my mouth."

-With a frown and a shake of her head, Alicia waved him off.
+Alicia waved him off.
 "You can't.
 Like you said, you shouldn't be involved."

-"Well, I am," countered Robert.
-"How can I help?"
+"Well, I am," Robert countered.
+"So how can I help?"

 It was the most terrified and moved Alicia had ever felt simultaneously–for different reasons, of course.
-She wrung out her exhausted, addled brain for ideas and found one, "Do you have a cell phone?"
+She wrung out her exhausted, addled brain for ideas and found one.
+"Do you have a cell phone?"

 "Of course.
-It's 2004," Robert said matter-of-factly.
-"Why?
-Do you have one?
+It's 2004," Robert said matter-of-factly before checking himself.
+"Um, I mean, do you have one?
 My number is 370-189-8044.
 If you call me, I'll see your number."

-Alicia finished punching the number into the speed dial.
-One of four bars of battery left.
 "Later, alright?
 I'm turning it off to save the battery.
-You can't wait here because security will kick you out, and even if they didn't, they put these big barricades up.
-Evidence Locker's what, a six-minute drive?
+You can't wait here because security will kick you out, and even if they didn't, they put these big barricades up," she said, tucking the mobile phone into her pocket.
+"Evidence Locker's what, a six-minute drive?
 I need you to wait there for me.
 I'll call you, and when I do, I need you to meet me by where you paid the attendant.
 I'm just going to warn you, it might be several hours."

 With a bit of fumbling, she figured out how to read it: